Sergio De La Pava: Career

 In April 2011, De La Pava self-published his second novel, Personae.
 The University of Chicago Press published a new paperback edition of that book in September 2013.
-In the Wall Street Journal, Sam Sacks wrote, "[I]n this willfully cryptic book, Mr. De La Pava's sense of moral urgency is ever-present.
-In only his early 40s, he is already a writer of mercurial brilliance, and even his strangest detours are worth following", and Bookforum called it " the most galvanizing meditation on the possibilities and ramifications of artistic process that I have read in recent memory."
+In The Wall Street Journal, Sam Sacks wrote, "[I]n this willfully cryptic book, Mr. De La Pava's sense of moral urgency is ever-present.
+In only his early 40s, he is already a writer of mercurial brilliance, and even his strangest detours are worth following."
+Bookforum called it " the most galvanizing meditation on the possibilities and ramifications of artistic process that I have read in recent memory."

+In May 2018, De La Pava published the novel Lost Empress.
+In the Wall Street Journal Sam Sacks praised it as "Half farce, half serious social novel, half compendium of meditations on everything from Joni Mitchell’s early albums to the superiority of football’s 4-3 defensive alignment.
+That’s three halves, but as with A Naked Singularity, Lost Empress feels bigger than a single book.".
+Jonathan Dee in the New Yorker called it "hilariously profane" and "thrilling."

+In November 2024, De La Pava published the novel Every Arc Bends Its Radian, which Vanity Fair called "a roiling, noirish, existential explosion of a novel.".
+Dwyer Murphy in the New York Times Book Review wrote, "De La Pava’s commitment to ideas — their creation and their interrogation — is so fervid that it lights up his prose."